-Penola Catholic College offers students the opportunity to participate in one of the two programs outlined below while completing the VCE program.
+Penola Catholic College offers students the opportunity to accelerate.
 It must be noted that selection of students to undertake these studies is based on availability of places in the classes and demonstrated academic ability.
 The aim of accelerating is to have successfully completed six subjects by the end of Year 12 so as to gain bonus ATAR points.